trancongbao/endeavor/docs/1. Overview/Lessons/README.md

 ### Creation

+Lessons can be created.
+Newly created lesson has the following attributes:
+- title
+- the course it belongs to

+Note: lessons can only be created as a part of a course.

 ### Update

 - Add/update text and images
 - Add/update translation
 - Add/update audio
 - Add/update words

 ### Study

+- View

 ### Deletion